qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_spatial_query.rst

 Spatial Query Plugin
 ====================

-The |spatialquery| :sup:`Spatial Query Plugin` allows you to make a spatial query (i.e., select features) in a target layer with reference to another layer.
+The |spatialQuery| :sup:`Spatial Query Plugin` allows you to make a spatial query (i.e., select features) in a target layer with reference to another layer.
 The functionality is based on the GEOS library and depends on the selected source feature layer.